Vision and priorities

 Funding sources include the Department of Health and Social Care, participating councils’ subscriptions and in-kind contributions, and collaboration between Partners in Health and Care, the Better Care Fund, and regional NHS enable improvement activity to be efficient and effective.

 The programme focuses on what people and councils can do better together with other partners to deliver our ambition.
 Our ambition is to provide “the right care and support to people at the right time and in the right place”.
+We have been involved in a wide range of activities over the 2024/2025 period.

-To achieve our vision, we have identified six priority objectives which link with our vision and with ADASS’s priorities nationally.
+To achieve our vision, we have six priority objectives which link with our vision and with ADASS’s priorities nationally.

 • Strategic commissioning